kazilab/XeroGraph/docs/usage.rst

 Median Imputation
 -----------------
 Median imputation is a technique used to handle missing data by substituting missing values with the median of the available data for a particular variable.
+Implemented using `sklearn.impute.SimpleImputer <https://scikit-learn.org/stable/modules/generated/sklearn.impute.SimpleImputer.html>`_.

-Usage:
+Key points:
     (1) Highly Skewed Data: Median imputation is particularly useful in datasets where features are highly skewed.
     (2) Preliminary Data Analysis: It can be used in preliminary data analysis where a quick and robust method is needed to handle missing values without dropping large portions of data.
     (3) Robust Models: When the analytical methods used downstream are less sensitive to changes in variance (MCAR) but more sensitive to outliers.